 The “Rule of Threes” is applicable in many things in life.
-Many people believe bad things to come in threes, there are rules for survival that revolve around threes, and if you’re planning on doing some redecorating, you can incorporate this rule into your new and improved space!
+Many people believe bad things to come in threes or there are rules for survival that revolve around threes.
+If you’re planning on doing some redecorating, you can incorporate this rule into your new and improved space!
 Here’s how:

 Though popular for a while now, a differently colored wall in a space is a gorgeous way to inject depth and dimension, as well as personality and interest, into a room.
 Whether behind your bed, adjacent to a large piece of furniture, or to highlight a room’s most prominent feature, experiment with colors, patterns, and materials to find what works best for your space.